tvanwinckel/intro-spring-core/Introduction_SpringCore.md

 ## What is the Spring framework?

 Spring is a modular system, allowing you to pick and choose which modules are applicable to you when building your applications, without having to bring in the rest.
-The following section provides details about all the modules available in Spring Framework.
+The following image provides details about all the modules available in Spring Framework.

 ![Spring Framework Overview](https://github.com/tvanwinckel/intro-spring-core/blob/main/images/SpringFrameworkOverview.png?raw=true "Spring Framework Overview")